benhill-401-advanced-javascript/reading-notes/401-js/class-18.md

 - _Node_
   - A node is the individual item/data that makes up the data structure
 - _Left Child_
-  - The node that is positioned to the left of a root or node
+  - The node that is positioned to the left of a root or node (left = <)
 - _Right Child_
-  - The node that is positioned to the right of a root or node
+  - The node that is positioned to the right of a root or node (right = >)
 - _Edge_
   - The edge in a tree is the link between a parent and child node
 - _Leaf_